Slideshow image

 That man is a teenager named David – the youngest of eight brothers, from an unimportant family, living in an insignificant village called Bethlehem (16:1-13).

-David captures our attention and our imagination as he delivers supplies to a battlefield.
-There a giant named Goliath not only taunts Israel’s army, but also slanders Israel’s God: the one true God; Creator of all; the God of Abraham, Isaac, Jacob, and Moses; Yahweh.
+David captures our attention and imagination as he delivers supplies to a battlefield.
+There, a giant named Goliath not only taunts Israel’s army but also slanders Israel’s God: the one true God, the Creator of all, the God of Abraham, Isaac, Jacob, and Moses, Yahweh.

-Goliath is over nine feet tall – a muscled war machine (17:4-7).
-David is a teenager with a heart for God – and some experience of protecting sheep from predators (17:33-37).
+Goliath is over nine feet tall—a muscled war machine (17:4-7).
+David is a teenager with a heart for God— experienced in protecting sheep from predators (17:33-37).

 David demonstrates his heart for God.
-With no weapons except a stone in a sling and courageous faith in the LORD, he kills Goliath with the giant’s own sword.
+With no weapons except a stone in a sling and courageous faith in the LORD, he decapitated Goliath with the giant’s sword.

-As we read the remainder of 1 Samuel we follow David through the crucible of faith as he is developed into an effective leader for God’s people
+As we read the remainder of 1 Samuel, we follow David through the crucible of faith as he develops into an effective leader for God’s people

 King David